amansahu278/AES_Encryption/README.md

-# AES_Encryption
+# AES Encryption and Decryption
-My Implementation of AES-128 bit encryption using C, Cryptography Assignment, Sem 5.
+AES encryption and decryption of inputted text.
 ---
 ## 128 - bit AES
   Main Processes: